ircv3/ircv3-specifications/core/metadata-3.2.md

 * Earlier versions of this spec did not specify `metadata-notify` as OPTIONAL.
 * Due to discovered issues around rate-limiting and notifications being solved, this specification has been deprecated for the time being.
+* Earlier versions of this spec lacked rate limiting protocol mechanics.
+* Earlier versions of this spec lacked support for delayed synchronization and `METADATA SYNC`.